 Now that you know how important volunteering can be for your resume (and your community) let's find out how to make all that hard work look good.

-What volunteer work should I include?
+What volunteer work should I include on my resume?

 Remember, not all volunteer work is created equal, at least in the eyes of resume-readers.
 Of course, any volunteer work you do is putting good out into the world, so it's always worth your time.
 However, it's important to be thoughtful about which experiences you include.